-There has been adverse publicity regarding the proclaimed benefits of restrictive diets (reported in the BBC documentaries, Clean Eating - The Dirty Truth and Clean Eating's Dirty Secrets), and food bloggers with high media profiles such as Ella Mills (née Woodward) and Natasha Corrett have subsequently distanced themselves from the term 'clean eating'.
+There has been adverse publicity regarding the proclaimed benefits of restrictive diets (reported in the BBC documentaries, Clean Eating - The Dirty Truth, 2017, January 19 and Clean Eating's Dirty Secrets, 2016), and food bloggers with high media profiles such as Ella Mills (née Woodward) and Natasha Corrett have subsequently distanced themselves from the term "clean eating."
 However, despite the debunked claims, clean eating has remained popular (Wilson, 2017).
-What is significant as food writer and journalist Bee Wilson (2017) attests, is the lack of science or credibility of the claims made by some proponents of clean eating.
-Mills previously claimed that "plant-based sources of calcium are actually better for us too as they're not acidic at all and so the calcium stays in our bones, rather than being leached into the blood to alkalise the body" (Ella Woodward, 2015: 247).
-Madeleine Shaw has claimed that "wheat is like sandpaper for the gut" (Madeleine Shaw, 2015) and the Hemsley sisters have previously advised that "gluten breaks down the microvilli in your small intestine" (quoted on Clean Eating's Dirty Secrets).
-What is significant is that clean eaters are predominantly nutritionists (Freeman, 2015), a title that can be easily acquired without medical training.
-However, clean eaters have offered guidance regarding dietary practices (ibid).
-This differs to dieticians, which requires a "recognised clinical qualification" (Mitchell, 2019: 21)1.
+What is significant as food writer and journalist Wilson (2017) attests, is the lack of science or credibility of the claims made by some proponents of clean eating.
+Mills previously claimed that "plant-based sources of calcium are actually better for us too as they're not acidic at all and so the calcium stays in our bones, rather than being leached into the blood to alkalize the body" (Woodward, 2015, p.
+247).
+Madeleine Shaw has claimed that "wheat is like sandpaper for the gut" (Shaw, 2015) and the Hemsley sisters have previously advised that "gluten breaks down the microvilli in your small intestine" (quoted on Clean Eating's Dirty Secrets).
+What is significant is that clean eaters are predominantly nutritionists (H. Freeman, 2015), a title that can be easily acquired without medical training.
+However, clean eaters have offered guidance regarding dietary practices (H. Freeman, 2015).
+This differs to dieticians, which requires a "recognised clinical qualification" (Mitchell, 2019, p.
+21).

-The food bloggers' claims encapsulate the signifying practices of food blogging as knowledge production, since what the bloggers have to say does not necessarily need to be accurate, they only need to sound credible, thus they are "implicitly understood" (Wiegman, 2003: 240) as visually authoritative and this reinforces the existing discourses of healthy eating or veganism that are equated with moral superiority and whiteness (Ko, 2017: 85; Bailey, 2007).
-As indicated in this discussion, clean eating is dominated by very slim and well-groomed white women who have attained a public platform to express their personal experiences and food preferences as a form of rational knowledge (however inaccurate this turns out to be2).
-Yet, food bloggers have been able to universalize a particular white woman's view of what it means to be healthy as the foods that they promote "ultimately reflect[ed] the privileges of a white middle- and upper-class ethos" (Shome, 2014: 88).
-Bloggers such as Ella Mills, Madeleine Shaw and the Hemsley sisters' popularity and commercial success conveys "the very production of what is intelligible and valuable" (O'Flynn and Petersen, 2007: 460) through their position as privileged white women.
+The food bloggers' claims encapsulate the signifying practices of food blogging as knowledge production, since what the bloggers have to say does not necessarily need to be accurate, they only need to sound credible, thus they are "implicitly understood" (Wiegman, 2003, p.
+240) as visually authoritative and this reinforces the existing discourses of healthy eating or veganism that are equated with moral superiority and whiteness (Ko, 2017, p.
+85; Bailey, 2007).
+As indicated in this discussion, clean eating is dominated by very slim and well-groomed white women who have attained a public platform to express their personal experiences and food preferences as a form of rational knowledge (however, inaccurate this turns out to be 1).
+Yet, food bloggers have been able to universalize a particular white woman's view of what it means to be healthy as the foods that they promote "ultimately reflect[ed] the privileges of a white middle- and upper-class ethos" (Shome, 2014, p.
+88).
+Bloggers such as Ella Mills, Madeleine Shaw, and the Hemsley sisters' popularity and commercial success conveys "the very production of what is intelligible and valuable" (O'Flynn & Petersen, 2007, p.
+460) through their position as privileged white women.

 This is in the case of the audience's response to a panel of speakers at the 2016 Cheltenham Literary Festival.
-Madeleine Shaw, dietician Renee McGregor and food writer and journalist Bee Wilson3 shared a platform at the event.
+Madeleine Shaw, dietician Renee McGregor, and food writer and journalist Bee Wilson2 shared a platform at the event.
 Wilson recounts the hostility expressed by the audience when she asked Shaw to explain why she had advised her followers not to eat bread, to which Wilson informs, Shaw denied making the suggestion (Wilson, 2017).
-McGregor expressed concern that "treating young people with eating disorders, she had seen first-hand how the rules and restrictions of clean eating often segued into debilitating anorexia or orthorexia" (McGregor quoted in Wilson, 2017: 25)4.
-The audience booed Wilson and McGregor, and following the talk they were the subject of unflattering comments regarding their appearance on social media (ibid).
+McGregor expressed concern that "treating young people with eating disorders, she had seen first-hand how the rules and restrictions of clean eating often segued into debilitating anorexia or orthorexia" (McGregor quoted in Wilson, 2017, p.
+25).3 The audience booed Wilson and McGregor, and following the talk they were the subject of unflattering comments regarding their appearance on social media (Wilson, 2017).
 However, it is significant that the audience were resistant to exploring the basis of Shaw's claims and the willingness to believe the pronouncements of a celebrity/brand.